 Frequently Asked Questions (FAQs)

 Accounts receivable are treated as assets in our normal accrual basis of accounting.
 Because almost in all the cases, it is not possible that the quantum of accounts receivables could be equivalent to revenue.
 Moreover, the accounts receivables could have the pending balances from earlier years which should not flow to the current year’s income statement.

 1. Accounts receivable are assets and not revenues.

 2. It also includes invoices from previous periods.

 For these reasons, receivables do not appear in the income statement.

-It is the amount that customers owe to a company, therefore receivables are the assets of the company.
+It is the amount that customers owe to a company; therefore, receivables are the company’s assets.

 - Assets vs Liabilities – All You Need To Know